containers/podman-desktop/website/blog/2024-11-12-ai-lab-first-app.md

 Give me a list of pages in the website www.podman-desktop.io related to "build an image" as JSON output as an array of objects with 2 fields name and url
 ```

-This time, we have received a response in JSON format, which is more suitable for our needs.
+This time, we received a response in JSON format, which is more suitable for our needs.

 ![a prompt with structured output](./img/ai-lab-first-app/05-ai-lab-demo-prompt-json.png)

 We don't expect the user to ask such a precise question, and we would prefer to send to the model the exact question of the user, without modifying it in real time.
-For this purpose, chat models provide a system prompt feature.
+To achieve this, chat models provide a system prompt feature.
 The system prompt can be defined at the beginning of the chat session.

 Podman AI Lab supports this feature, let's restart a Playground session with the following system prompt: